verrazzano/docs/content/en/docs/releasenotes/_index.md

 Features:
 - Allow customization of Elasticsearch node sizes and topology during installation.
 - If `runtimeEncryptionSecret`, specified in the WebLogic domain spec, does not already exist, then create it.
+- Support overrides of persistent storage configuration for Elasticsearch, Kibana, Prometheus, Grafana, and Keycloak.

 Known Issues:
 - After upgrade to 0.15.1, for Verrazzano Custom Resource installed on OCI Container Engine for Kubernetes (OKE), the Fluentd DaemonSet in the `verrazzano-system` namespace cannot access logs.